Bushehr province: Cities

+According to the 2016 census, 835,955 people (over 71% of the population of Bushehr province) live in the following cities:

 Bushehr today

 Aside from the revived port city of Bushehr, which is the second main naval port of Iran after Bandar Abbas, Bushehr also has come back recently in the spotlight for three main reasons:

 Kharg Island (Khark Island)

 During the Iran-Iraq war, Iran's major petroleum exporting ports in Khuzestan sustained damages so severe that a second port in Kharg Island was selected to carry on the major responsibility of Iran's petroleum exports, though even Kharg was not immune from Iraqi air raids.

 Bushehr Nuclear Reactor

 The Bushehr Light water PWR Nuclear Reactor, designed by Siemens AG, built by the Russians, is Iran's first Nuclear Power Plant reactor.

-The industrial corridor of Assalouyeh
+The industrial corridor of Asaluyeh

 As many as 70,000 foreign engineers and technicians are currently working in this industrial zone 270 kilometers south of the provincial capital.
 This zone is where the nearby famous South Pars Gas field is located, where Iran has invested hundreds of millions of dollars in infrastructure.
 The South Pars Gas field is the world's largest natural gas field.